softcore-games/softcore/README.md

 ## ❓ Need Help?

 - Check our [FAQ page](/faq)
-- Email us at support@softcore.games
+- Email us at contact@softcore.games or softcoregames69@gmail.com

 ## 🏆 About the Core DAO Hackathon